 I believe this fusion of ecology and economy backed by the digital technology is our great achievement.

-I am happy to see you are both enjoying a family life and raising your children in love and respect of nature.
+I am happy to see you are enjoying a family life and raising your children in love and respect of nature.
 There has been a great change in the way modern civilization has considered nature.
 I remember when we started to create these huge marine reserves to protect the ocean.
-It’s good to know the fish are back.
-Unfortunately your children will not have to chance of seeing wild elephants or rhinos any more.
+It is good to know the fish are back.
+Unfortunately, your children will not have to chance of seeing wild elephants or rhinos.
 That’s lost forever.
-But at least, CEOs manage now their companies knowing that nature is as important as labor and capital, and governments have programs to protect or even create ecological infrastructures to enjoy their services for a thriving agriculture and quality of life.
+But at least, CEOs now manage their companies knowing that nature is as important as labor and capital, and governments have programs to protect or even create ecological infrastructures in order to benefit from a thriving agriculture and high quality of life.
 I believe this fusion of ecology and economy backed by the digital technology is our great achievement.

 We had to overcome this terrible moment of religious sectarianism, actually more a political extremism than a genuine religious feeling, but dressed up in bigotry.
 It took a lot of time to defuse the situation and isolate the extremists.
-In the end the ideal of respectful secularism did succeed, but it showed us that nothing can be taken for granted in a world of 10 billion people with strong inequalities.
-Luckily the great transition help us to unify the world in a common endeavor.
-But you must keep striving to reach a peaceful, healthful and prosperous planet.
+In the end, the ideal of respectful secularism did succeed, but it showed us that nothing can be taken for granted in a world of 10 billion people with strong inequalities.
+Luckily, the great transition helped us to unify the world in a common endeavor.
+You must keep striving to reach a peaceful, healthful and prosperous planet.
 I hope you’ll keep our French heritage with its universalist reach and hedonistic features.